JeroenoBoy/Insult.tech/dont/readme.md

 # Insult Tech 👿

-Ever wanted to easily insult your friends?
+Ever wanted your friends to stop insulting you?
 Its never been easier!

 ## Installation